 Sweet Potatoes: You only need about half of a sweet potato for this recipe.
 I like to roast my potato to bring out all of those sugars, use half for the scones and then eat the other half with a little pat of butter.
 Feel free to cube and boil your sweet potato if you don’t want to roast it.

-Flour: 2 cups of all-purpose flour with a little extra to dust you work area and hands
+Flour: 2 cups of all-purpose flour plus a little extra to dust your work area and hands

 Baking Powder: Adds lift.

 Salt: Adds flavor.

 Butter: Cold unsalted butter is one of the key ingredients in ensuring your scones are flaky, full of flavor, and have crispy edges.

 Buttermilk: Buttermilk is a staple in my kitchen and adds some tang and moisture to these scones.

 ALL the flavors!
 Vanilla extract, cinnamon, nutmeg, cardamom, orange zest, and cranberries all level up these sweet scones. adds necessary flavor to sweet scones, but skip it if you’re making savory scones.

 How to Make Sweet Potato Scones: Tips for Perfect Scones

 Scones are easy to love and easy to hate.
 I for one have had some bad experiences with scones.
 They look beautiful on the outside but end up being dry like sandpaper.
 Never fear.
 I’ve learned a thing or two about a thing or two and can lead you on your path to moist, buttery, flaky scones fit for the gods!
 Here are some simple tips: